hrysakis/press/README.md

   * [Token](https://www.drupal.org/project/token)
 * Copy Publication Module Files in folder "sites/all/modules/"
 * Copy Library files in folder "sites/all/libraries/"
 * Install and enable [Bootstrap 7.x.
 Theme](https://www.drupal.org/project/bootstrap).
-We have chosen Yeti Theme.
+We have set Yeti Theme.
 * Enable Publication Module
   * In case not all menus appear, please clear all caches from "[yourwebsite]/admin/config/development/performance"